 Mr. Buford Jones, former CHS principal, spoke about how each student had to accept the challenge to prepare for his life’s vocation.
 If I could, I would love to spend hours telling Mr. Jones of the thousands of graduates who have become successful citizens in every area of learning and life.
 I am most proud of the students who have passed through our doors and excelled in every profession imaginable.

-Your school has been rated an “A” school by the Louisiana State Department of Education.
+Your school has been consistently rated an “A” school by the Louisiana State Department of Education.
 Our students and teachers have built a school with a culture of caring and purpose.
-Last year, our 2016 graduates received eleven million dollars of scholarships.
+Last year, our 2019 graduates received eleven million dollars of scholarships.
 Our athletic teams were very successful in getting to the state playoffs.
 The fine arts, theater, dance, and music programs are acclaimed citywide.
 I hope you realize how proud I am of your accomplishments; and keep it up!

 It is my privilege to be your principal this year.
 Let’s make the best of the time you have at Chalmette High School.
 As always, remember, the choices you make today, shape your world tomorrow.